 At 10:45 we headed down to the next camp which took about 2.5 hours where we had a short rest and then made the command decision to go ahead and hike the rest of the way out.
 We were supposed to stay at the lower camp overnight, but we were all ready for beer and good food and so we walked the rest of the way out of the park.
 Total for the day was around 40 km, hiking from 4800m to 5900m and then all the way back down to 1700m.
 By the time we go to the park entrance it was 4:00 so we had been hiking for around 33 hours give or take with the few rest stops.

 Friday, December 12, 2003 – Moshi, Tanzania

 A little sore this morning, but not too bad.
-I had breakfast about 8 and then went into town to check e-mail at an internet cafe and then check out Moshi.
+I had breakfast about 8:00 and then went into town to check e-mail at an internet cafe and then check out Moshi.
 It is a pretty cool African town; seems to be around 50% Muslim based on how the people are dressed.
 Hot as hell here, probably around 100-105 or so.
 I got back to the hotel around 11:30 and met Danforth and the guides to give them their tips and the clothes that I decided to donate to them.
 I gave my boots and a few shirts and socks.
 The boots are just too big and bulky to carry around on my next stops in Zanzibar, Amsterdam, and London before making my way home for Christmas.